bluecontract/blue-js/libs/quickjs-wasmfile-release-sync-gas/docs/gas-schedule.md

 ## Host Gas Conversion

-WASM fuel is converted to host gas units using the factor defined in `gas-schedule.ts`:
+WASM fuel is converted to host gas units using a factor defined in the consumer code (e.g., document-processor):

 ```
 WASM_FUEL_PER_HOST_GAS_UNIT = 162,000